Smarterly/codecept-finder/README.md

 This is a helper CLI tool that queries codeception.yml files and associated test suite.xml files to get a list of test filenames and print them.
-This is useful if you want to split tests to run them in parallel based on timings on CI tools such as CirclCI.
+This is useful if you want to split tests to run them in parallel based on timings on CI tools such as CircleCI.

 It takes inspiration from phpunit-finder.